diewaldnicole/dsia_big_data/index.md

 ### Initial Thoughts and Plan
 - Analysis of the state of the Art - which part takes how much time?
-- Improve Performance of REST API request by varying request time horizons
+- Improve performance of REST API request by varying request time horizons
 - Improve parsing of json files
 - Improve overall Performance by using Multithreading

-### Thinking...
+#### For those thinking...
 I am already bored, so why should I read this?
 I tried capture only the most important parts of the code samples and not to repeat anything.
-Therefore the code examples will not work as they are.
+Therefore the code examples will not work as they are in this article.
 Find the corresponding jupyter notebook in the Github repository.
 However, this is still not the most astonishing story to read.
 To make it easier: you can scan through it and find the most important points in **bold**.
 Or you go directly down to the summary to get the key findings.

 ## Benchmark
-In order to have a baseline for comparison, at first the existing functions used are shown.
+In order to have a **baseline for comparison**, at first the existing functions used are shown.
 This includes:
 - function for the api request (datapi_channels_fields) (*not shown here*)
 - function for parsing (parse_json)
 - main function (baseline)

-The script is based on some older version starting from a time with no python knowledge at all, and and was evolving over time.
+The script is based on an older version starting from a time with no python knowledge at all, and and was evolving over time.
 For example, is was taken as a given fact that only two days at once can be retrieved from the API, based on an older version of this API.
 However, this restriction changed and also longer time horizons can be retrieved at once now.
-The 'baseline' function above is already adapted so that it supports later used varying time horizons (days to request at once).
+The 'baseline' function is already adapted in a way so that it supports later used varying time horizons (days to request at once).

 The **benchmark time** for this initial version can be found in the later chapter 1.2.1.